 When you press the volume button, this card pops in from the side of the display, with the option to switch audio outputs.
 It's pretty nifty, as is the new, more colourful and minimalist main Settings menu.

-Android 9 Pie Dashboard
+Android 9 Pie Digital Wellbeing

 A new Dashboard enables you to see how much time you've spent in apps as well as what you've been doing in each app.

 You're also now able to set yourself time limits for time use.
 Do Not Disturb can now minimise the visual impact of notifications and sounds.
-By turning over your phone, Do Not Disturb will now automically turn on.
+By turning over your phone, Do Not Disturb will now automatically turn on.
 Of course, you can always get calls from key contacts.

 There's also a new wind down mode to encourage you to switch off at night that fades the screen to grey and turns on Do Not Disturb.
-Google says digital wellbeing is a "long term theme for us".
+Google says Digital Wellbeing is a "long term theme for us".

 Support for notches in Android 9 Pie